About FIP Education

 - FIP CEO: Dr Catherine Duggan (without voting rights)

-- International Pharmaceutical Student’s Federation President: Mr Joao Guedes
+- International Pharmaceutical Student’s Federation President: Ms Amira Rayene Abdelhadi

-- Lead for Workforce Transformation and Development: Dr Lina R. Bader
+- Lead for Equity, Sustainability Policy and Development: Dr Lina R. Bader

 - Board Support and Coordinator: Ms Paula Cohen